whisthq/whist/container-images/README.md

 git clone --recurse-submodules --branch $your-container-images-branch git@github.com:fractalcomputers/container-images.git ~/container-images
 ```

-Then, setup on your EC2 instance with the setup scripts:
+Then, setup on your EC2 instance with the setup script from the [ecs-host-setup repo](https://github.com/fractalcomputers/ecs-host-service/):

 ```
 ./setup_ubuntu20_host.sh